KrakenFuego/VoteForFuego/README.md

 ### Special Thanks

-Several members of the Komodo Discord including but not limited to
+- Several members of the Komodo Discord including but not limited to
     - @ComputerGenie
     - @dukeleto
     - @ChrisF
     - @mrlynch

+- Github for their Hacker Theme